Example secondary IDSR

 FSM and/or CLA Low prior Middle prior High prior

-Sig below national
+Mathematics P8 Sig below national

-Sig below national
+Mathematics % 4+ Sig below national

-Sig below national
+Mathematics A8 Sig below national

-Absence - 2022/23
+Absence - 2023/24 (2 term)

-FSM SEND EAL
+FSM SEN EAL

 Guidance

 This section may contain up to three tables of measures, depending on the school phase.
 The ‘Primary’ and/or ‘Secondary’ tables display the performance of pupil groups at the corresponding phase of education.
 Measures are generated for the pupil groups FSM and/or children looked after (CLA) and low/middle/high prior attainers.
-The ‘Absence’ table displays absence rates of pupils eligible for FSM, pupils with SEND, and pupils with English as an additional language.
+The ‘Absence’ table displays absence rates of pupils eligible for FSM, pupils with SEN, and pupils with English as an additional language.
 Only the latest year’s data is assessed in this section.

 For the tables of performance measures, shaded boxes and text will appear for a pupil group measure if both the measure is significantly different to the national comparator for that pupil group and the national comparison for a pupil group differs to the national comparison for the whole school.
 For example, if Progress 8 for all pupils was not significantly different to national but Progress 8 for low prior attainers was significantly above national, the low attainers group will be highlighted.
 If Progress 8 for all pupils and Progress 8 for low prior attainers were both significantly above national, then the group will not be highlighted.